Shawshank redemption character analysis

 busy living or get busy dying.

-On the back of the first months in prison, Andy had a choice to lead a wretched existence of a social cadaver.
-In contrast to that doomed perspective, he made his mind towards taking a proactive approach an active role with his own life and the fate of the others around him.
+On the back of the first months in prison, Andy had a choice to lead the wretched existence of a social cadaver.
+In contrast to that doomed perspective, he made up his mind to take a proactive approach and an active role in his own life and the fate of the others around him.
 On the threshold of life in a fog, Dufresne brings life into his hobbies.
-While indeed ditching a prison wall at nights, Andy vivifies the gone passion to geology and stone carving.
-Taking on rhetoric questions, when was for Andy Dufresne the last time he played chess with someone and it’s twice a matter of curiosity that the former hotshot banker finds a chess partner in a convicted felon.
+While indeed ditching a prison wall at night, Andy vividly evokes the gone passion for geology and stone carving.
+Taking on rhetorical questions, when was Andy Dufresne the last time he played chess with someone, and it’s twice a matter of curiosity that the former hotshot banker finds a chess partner in a convicted felon.
 Dufresne deepens himself into reading and reshapes his hobby into a vision of a library, devoted to Brooks.
 Andy luxuriates with music and replays the inspiring motives in one’s head.

 Andy loved geology.
 I imagine it